 I suspect the many visions I have of my beloved nan standing at a sink singing to pass her time is where my love of doing dishes comes from.
 She was the epitome of what a content, joyful, loving and at peace, spirit are.
 Somehow whether by volume or value this simple image of doing dishes creates a moment of pause, a moment of escape where the world stops spinning and I find myself purely and truly present in that moment.
 The warm soapy water and the sense of accomplishment when every last dish has been cleaned, dried and put away pleases me like very few things.
 It’s a deep connection that draws me close to her, warms my heart and gives me permission to move slowly and sing loud my immense gratitude for the day.
 (Again if you know me well, you know that doing dishes and hanging clothes on the line are two places where I find myself - weird I know - but true nonetheless).
 I believe it’s a gift passed on to me by a loving grandmother who knew the value of simplicity.

-As this complete stranger introduced herself to me as 71-year-old Linda, granddaughter of George Free time seemed to stand still.
-Standing on my porch I asked to take her picture.
+As this complete stranger introduced herself to me as 71-year-old Linda, granddaughter of the late George Free, time seemed to stand still.
+Standing on my porch I asked if I could take her picture.
+I needed to capture "proof" of this moment that I knew beyond a shadow of a doubt was a direct conversation coming to me from a greater power.
 She turned the dial of the doorbell, smiled with pure delight and entered my home.
 As Linda walked through her grandfathers home to reminisce she pointed out to me that the front bedroom had been the “girls room”.
 A wall in the kitchen was missing, the small powder room on the main floor was built by her grandfather (because his beloved wife could no longer navigate the steep stairs) the bedrooms had once been wallpapered and her sister and grandfather had laid the hardwood floors upstairs.
 She shared her grandfather had served in both world wars, and pointed out where there had been two large rose bushes one tall and thin and one plump and round (like his sisters).
-She stood in front of my wood fireplace (again a selling feature to me at the time of purchase) to share the memory of where her grandfathers favourite chair was positioned, a perch where he would sit while 14 adoring grandchildren sat at his feet to hear the annual reading of the night before Christmas.
+She stood in front of my wood fireplace (again a selling feature to me at the time of purchase) to share the memory of where her grandfathers favourite chair was positioned, a perch where he would sit while 14 adoring grandchildren sat at his feet to hear the annual reading of T'was the night before Christmas.
 She apologized that she may cry.
 I had a meeting to get to but told her to stay and look around as long as she wanted.
-As I sat back at my desk my heart was (and still is) overwhelmed.
+As I sat back at my desk my heart was overwhelmed.
 This beautiful soul, sharing her memories with me.
-Memories with colourful details about the love, joy and a simpler time experienced under the roof I am privileged to live under.
-Memories that we’re locked up in Linda’s mind, treasured in her heart and restored as she walked through what I have recently elected as a large, empty home demanding maintenance and restoration that seems beyond my capabilities.
+Memories with colourful details about the love, joy and a simpler time experienced under the roof I was currently privileged to call home.
+One I was trying to part with.
+Memories that we’re locked up in Linda’s mind, treasured in her heart and restored as she walked through what I had recently elected as a large, demanding somewhat dilapidated home that was simply too much to maintain were reframing my thoughts.
 What a gift.

-Tonight I will do dishes.
+So tonight I will forego the diswasher to do dishes by hand.
 The warm soapy water will calm my restless heart.
 I will sing a little Jess Glynne, Lewis Capaldi and finish off with my grandmothers favourite hymn.
-I will gaze through my 225 year old kitchen window at the rock wall in need of repair and rather than see the work that needs to be done I will express gratitude to Linda, her grandfather and her family.
+I will gaze through the 225 year old kitchen window at the rock wall in need of repair and rather than see the work that needs to be done I will express gratitude that I am privileged to restore it.
+I will reflect on Linda, her grandfather and her family.
 I will listen closely to the voices who have stood where I stand before me.
 Their voices will remind me that though needing ongoing love and support, this home is a refuge of beautiful, simple memories calling on me to create more.
 I will give thanks for Linda and our hap and stance collison that revealed to me what I needed to see.
 I will let her memories fill this big, beautiful, empty home with a new found love and history and I will sing to it often How Great Thou Art.
-Today in reverence for my grandmother, Linda and George I will acknowledge that both the sovereignty of an almighty god and the influence of an almighty universe have the ability to remind us of a realm of spiritual connection that is deeper than Is often noticed in our fast-paced life.
+Today in reverence for my grandmother, Linda and George I will acknowledge that both the sovereignty of an almighty god and the influence of an almighty universe have the ability to remind me of a realm of spiritual connection that is deeper than is often noticed in our fast-paced life.
 I will slow down and be grateful.

 George Free lived here in this home between 1921 and 1992.
 He passed here at the age of 96.
 He had 14 grandchildren and left a deep loving impression on his granddaughter Linda.
 He cared for his beautiful wife as her health failed under this roof and showered his grandchildren with deep love and storytelling.